Conisbrough Castle: 11th – 12th centuries

 Conisbrough Castle was founded by William de Warenne, the first Earl of Surrey, who had taken part in the Norman conquest of England in 1066 and was rewarded by his father-in-law, William the Conqueror, with extensive estates in Yorkshire, Norfolk and Sussex.
-As part of these, Lord de Warenne was given the manor of Conisbrough, which had previously been owned by the late Harold Godwinson.
-The manor took its name from the Anglo-Saxon name for the settlement, Cyningesburh, meaning "the king's fortress", and formed a large estate comprising 28 townships, centred on an Anglo-Saxon fortified burh at Conisbrough itself.
+As part of these, Lord de Warenne was given the manor of Conisbrough, which had previously been owned by the late Saxon king Harold II.
+The manor took its name from the Old English name for the settlement, Cyningesburh, meaning "the king's fortress", and formed a large estate comprising 28 townships, centred on a fortified burh at Conisbrough itself.

 William built his castle on a rocky Magnesian Limestone spur surrounded by steep banks, and the fortification included a motte, an inner bailey protected by an earth bank and palisades, an outer bailey, and possibly a timber keep.
 The castle was located around 175 ft above the river and would have dominated this part of the Don Valley.
 It was positioned directly opposite the village, which probably contained the old Anglo-Saxon burh.

 The castle was held by William's son, also called William, from 1088 to 1138, and then by his son, another William, until his death in 1147.
 Conisbrough and the earldom then passed through Isabel, William's daughter, to her first husband, William de Blois, and then on to her second husband, Hamelin Plantagenet, whom she married in 1163.
 Hamelin was the illegitimate half-brother of King Henry II, who had arranged the marriage, and the union brought him great wealth.
 Hamelin extensively rebuilt the castle around 1180 to 1190, including constructing the stone keep; given his parvenu status, he probably hoped to reinforce perceptions of his new elevated rank.
 King John visited the castle in 1201.